p145085/xkcdscrape/README.md

 Gain access to local messageboard(s). i.e : Hang out in the local café for two hours and receive perks, access to player-guild(s).
 Servable as incentive for anxiety stricken players.

   l.
 Clickable Chrometabs which opens a 'folder'.

+  m.
+Blizzard's Overwatch RAM access for connection Spotify and Overwatch.exe between.
+Such that specific playlists are played depending on what Map/Level is being played on Overwatch.